PhDP/Akarui/README.md

 Hybrid logic/probabilistic machine learning library.

-It's a hybrid and it answers: it had to be named Sphinx.
-Since there is already a package named sphinx in Hackage, the full name is *sphinx-ai*.
+It's a hybrid and it answers queries: it had to be named Sphinx.

-## Installation

-Sphinx runs on Linux, OSX, Windows, and probably

 ## How to...